Neta2393/Secret-Password-CH3/README.md

 ## Sources

-Throughout the course of me working on challenge 3 I consulted a number of differnet resources to help debug the JavaScript.
+Throughout the course of me working on challenge 3 I consulted a number of differnet resources to help debug the JavaScript located in my assets folder of this repo.
 I have listed them below:

 https://www.youtube.com/watch?v=x4HUaiazDes